RyansOpenSauceRice/Wazuh-and-OpenTofu-Local-K3S/README.md

 tofu apply wazuh.plan
 ```

+The deployment process will:
+1. Create a Kubernetes namespace for Wazuh
+2. Clone the official Wazuh Kubernetes repository
+3. Configure Kustomize files for local deployment
+4. Generate certificates for Wazuh components
+5. Deploy Wazuh using Kustomize

 ### 4. Access Wazuh Dashboard

 After deployment, follow the instructions in the output to access the Wazuh dashboard: